chrislavin/hello-world/README.md

 Hi All,

-Im an engineering exploring the coding world trying to learna dn further myself Lets see how it goes!
+Im an engineering exploring the coding world trying to learn and further myself Lets see how it goes!